imsummit18/Docker-and-EC2-for-NextJs/README.md

 //docker process
 Build the docker images

+→docker build  -t imsummit18/nextjs-app:1 .

+or for mac plactform

 →docker buildx build --platform linux/amd64 -t imsummit18/nextjs-app:1 . (where imsummit18 is docker hub username)

 If we want to run it locally